Đông Sơn culture: Origins

 The origins of Đông Sơn culture may be traced back to ancient bronze castings.
 Scholars traditionally traced the origins of bronze-casting technology to China but during the 1970s archaeological discoveries in Isan, Thailand found that the casting of bronze either began in Southeast Asia first then spread into China, or that it developed the practise independently from China.
 The Đông Sơn bronze industry therefore has a local origin in Southeast Asia rather than being introduced by migrations out of China.
 The Gò Mun culture gave rise to the Đông Sơn culture; the Đông Sơn was the culmination of the Bronze Age and the opening stage of the Iron Age.

 The bronze drums were used for war, "the chief summons the warriors of the tribe by beating the drum", when mourning, and during feasts.
 "The scenes cast onto the drums would inform us that the Dong Son leaders had access to bronze founders of remarkable skill."
 Lost-wax casting was based on Chinese founders, but the scenes are local, including drummers and other musicians, warriors, rice processing, birds, deer, war vessels, and geometric designs.

 The bronze drums were made in significant proportions in northern Vietnam, Laos and parts of Yunnan.
 The Đông Sơn bronze drums exhibit "remarkable skill".
 The Cổ Loa drum weighs 72 kg and would have required the smelting of between 1 and 7 tonne of copper ore.

 Displays of the Đông Sơn drum surface can be seen in some of Vietnam's cultural institutions.

 Some of Đông Sơn bronze daggers closely resemble Scytho-Siberian styles.

+Disappearance

+The disappearance of material evidence of the Đông Sơn culture such as the Đông Sơn drums in Vietnam dates to the Trưng sisters' defeat and the appearance of Han material culture, suggesting that the Trưng sisters represented a failed indigenous uprising.
+After the Han general Ma Yuan's conquest of the Red River Plain, the Đông Sơn bronze drum culture disappeared.
+According to Michael Churchman, more than 120 Han brick tombs in the Red River region suggest growing Chinese migration into the area or significant cultural influence on the locals by these immigrants.
+The earliest Sino-Vietnamese loanwords also date from around this time.